yedhink/pyquiz/README.md

 # Intro
+This repo is maintained with aim of introducing python to all beginners and helping them with practice problems.
+The project was made as part of the ACM workshop for python.
 Python is completely object oriented, and not "statically typed".
 You do not need to declare variables before using them, or declare their type.
 Every variable in Python is an object.